-Cost-efficient, environmentally friendly, and able to move a ton of freight nearly 450 miles on a single gallon of fuel, rail is a smart way to move freight.
+Cost-efficient, environmentally friendly, and able to move a ton of freight more than 470 miles on a single gallon of fuel, rail is a smart way to move freight.

 At CSX, it starts with the customer.
 We focus our resources understanding your business needs and providing reliable service that meets them.